plone/training/installation.rst

 Most developers usually use their primary system to develop Plone.

 * Philip has MacOS, therefore he uses the python-buildout to compile all neccessary versions of python and homebrew for some linux-tools.
-* Patrick uses ubuntu.
+* Patrick uses Ubuntu.
 * Alan Runyan (one of Plone's founders) uses Windows.
 We have no idea how he can live with that but he seems to me managing perfectly well.
+Plone is much slower on Windows.

 Plone offers some options for being installed: